 First you must unorganize to reorganize.
 This may sound scary, but yes, you must empty the shelves.
 Emptying the shelves makes it much easier to evaluate what you have.
 Identify food goods that have expired, those you no longer need and want to donate, as well as others that you’d like to keep but wish to better store and organize.
 Once you see what food items you have on hand, you can better determine how you want to configure your pantry.
 By eliminating items, you’ll free up more space in your pantry.

 Depending on the size of your pantry, you may have enough space to store equipment like small electronic appliances.
+But remember to store the devices that work properly.
+Do not store malfunctioning devices, lest they might just eat up the space.
+Find more at Pittsburgh Appliance Repair about what repairs are necessary and only then move ahead with the repairs.
 In some cases it makes sense to store mixing bowls or baking pans near baking supplies in your pantry.
 This keeps things handy and makes you more efficient in your kitchen.

 Another ideal way to take full advantage of the space in your pantry is with long, narrow trays that slide easily and use the full cabinet depth.
 Choose trays with tall sides and you can corral bags of rice and beans for better storage.

 Some days you want a snack that’s salty and other days you want something sweet.
 Consider storing individually wrapped snacks in a bin.
 Organize your snacks by type, labeling one bin “Salty” and the other “Sweet.”

 Ever notice how you use the same ingredients every time you bake a cake or cookies?
 Baskets and trays are the perfect way to store common baking ingredients like vanilla, baking powder, baking soda and salt.
 Next time you’re ready to do some baking, simply pull out the basket or tray and you won’t have to hunt for those individual items anymore.